First Milk (co-operative)

-First Milk is a British dairy co-operative which manufactures cheese, specialist dairy ingredients and whey proteins for its customers, as well as providing traceable fresh milk to a range of dairy manufacturers and food processors.
+First Milk Limited is a British dairy co-operative which manufactures cheese, specialist dairy ingredients and whey proteins for its customers, as well as providing traceable fresh milk to a range of dairy manufacturers and food processors.
 As a dairy co-operative, owned and run by farmers; the area covered by its milk pool runs from the Mull of Kintyre in Scotland down through England and Wales.

 The co-operative operates the largest regenerative farming programme in the UK dairy industry in a commitment to building the sustainability of British dairy and taking a holistic approach to food production.
 First Milk was awarded B Corp certification in 2022, as well as being awarded the King's Enterprise Award for Sustainable Development in recognition of its contribution and commitment to sustainable practices.

 History

 Formation of First Milk 1994–2001

 In 1994 the Milk Marketing Boards were abolished following the deregulation of the dairy market.
 A number of organisations were formed as a result, including Scottish Milk Ltd and Milk Marque.

 In 1997 Scottish Milk Ltd acquired the Isle of Bute, Campbeltown and Arran Creameries and the Mauchline cheese packing plant.

 In 1999 Milk Marque was broken up and as a result Axis Milk Ltd was formed.

-In 2001 Scottish Milk Ltd and Axis Milk Ltd merged to form First Milk Ltd, which was the largest dairy co-operative at that time.
+In 2001 Scottish Milk Ltd and Axis Milk Ltd merged to form First Milk Limited, which was the largest dairy co-operative at that time.

 Acquisitions and Consolidation 2002–2019

 In 2002 First Milk acquired a 20% stake in its current Haverfordwest Creamery in Wales, a part of a joint venture with Dairy Crest.

-2003 saw the company enter into a joint venture to buy Westbury Dairies Ltd with Dairy Farmers of Britain and Milk Link.
-The following year the company also acquired a 15% share in Robert Wiseman Dairies Plc.
+2003 saw the co-operative enter into a joint venture to buy Westbury Dairies Ltd with Dairy Farmers of Britain and Milk Link.
+The following year the co-operative also acquired a 15% share in Robert Wiseman Dairies Plc.

 In 2006 First Milk Cheese Company purchased the Haverfordwest and Lake District sites, as well as a packaging and ingredients plant at Maelor.

-In 2010 First Milk closed its Rothesay Creamery on the Isle of Bute, and also entered into a joint venture to operate the Westbury plant with Arla and Milk Link that same year.
+In 2010 First Milk closed its Rothesay creamery on the Isle of Bute, and also entered into a joint venture to operate the Westbury plant with Arla and Milk Link that same year.

 2011 saw First Milk purchase Kingdom Cheese Dairy Companies, as well as enter a joint venture with Fonterra to produce whey protein concentrate at its Lake District Creamery.

 In 2012 First Milk purchased CNP Professional Ltd – which manufactured Premium Sports Nutrition products.

 In 2014 First Milk agreed a strategic and long-term partnership with Adams Foods (now Ornua) to provide hard cheese for sale in retail within the UK.

-The following year the company divested from soft cheese production, selling the business to Grahams the Family Dairy.
+The following year the co-operative divested from soft cheese production, selling the business to Grahams the Family Dairy.

-In 2016 the company concluded its joint venture with Arla at its Westbury Creamery, and sold CNP Professional Ltd.
+In 2016 the co-operative concluded its joint venture with Arla at its Westbury creamery, and sold CNP Professional Ltd.

 In 2019 First Milk and Fonterra decide to end their joint venture to produce whey protein, with First Milk taking over 100% of the venture.

 That same year First Milk closed its Arran and Campbeltown creameries.